Procrastination is the greatest enemy to your job search.

 A good sales manager is more than just a nag—a good sales manager should have your best interests in mind and seek to keep you motivated.
 If you are afraid of asking your parents to assist you (because you are afraid of failure?), you might consider reciprocating with a fellow student by serving as his or her sales manager.
 But be careful—if one of you lets down in your responsibilities, it's easy for both to fall back.

 The key is that you have set out an actual written plan with attainable goals in place.
 Don't worry if your master plan has to be modified and updated along the way.
 That is part of the job search process.
-You will need to invest at least five hours of work per week in your job search to be truly effective and may find yourself spending as much as ten to fifteen hours per week when things get rolling.
+You will need to invest at least five hours of work per week in your job search to be truly effective and may find yourself spending as much as ten to twenty hours per week when things get rolling.
 Spend the fifteen to thirty minutes it takes to properly plan your week's activities at the beginning of each week so that you are operating at peak efficiency.